lenaschimmel/riskjournal-cli/README.md

 <!-- PROJECT LOGO -->
 # RiskJournal CLI
+_This is part of a multi-repository project.
+See the [riskjournal repository](https://github.com/lenaschimmel/riskjournal) for a general overview._

 A command line client to log activities and their risk of contracting COVID-19.<br/>

 Heavily inspired and based on the the great [microCOVID](https://github.com/microcovid/microcovid).